Pharmaceutical scientists are focused on the discovery and development of new medications that may one day be used by patients to manage their health.

-All students in the BSPS program select one of two concentrations: Pharmacology and Pharmaceutics (see curricular coursework on this page).
+All students in the BSPS program select one of two concentrations: Pharmacology or Pharmaceutics (see curricular coursework on the sidebar of this page).

 A thesis option also exists in the BSPS program for students with a substantial interest in participating in basic science research.

 By earning two degrees in this manner, you save time (and money) while accelerating the next phase of your life - whether it's pursuing studies toward a Ph.D., a professional degree, or career opportunities in pharmaceutical or biomedical research.